 “Hi there, Its been a privledge to work for many organisations over the years and to add real value to their activities through innovation, R&D and consulting activities.
 Here are some of the successes I have been able to contribute to.
 I am pleased to offer similar services through SABEL Consult. “, Daniel James

-In supervising more that 20 higher degree students to doctorate, plus countless honors programmes I’ve been able to add value not just through technical skills but working alongside others as they develop the research, planning and execution skills.
+In supervising more that 20 higher degree students to doctorate, plus countless honors and masters programmes I’ve been able to add value not just through technical skills but working alongside others as they develop their research, planning and execution skills.
 Life coach …almost, but not quite.

 Developed a new field of investigation for this leading institution and created a reach into elite sports.
 This included building strategic alliances with industry, new degree programmes and internal stakeholders as well.
 Established a coherent theme across the engineering school with cross disciplinary links to health, business and the science.
 Boost the bottom line of research outputs too.
 (See SABEL Research with IMPACT campaign developed with the marketing department)